SAHU-01/My-Profile/README.md

 # My-Profile
-Personal Profile Website built with HTML,CSS,JAVASCRIPT
+Personal Profile Website built with HTML,CSS and JAVASCRIPT